Menstrual Phase Nutrition

 Key Nutrients Needed During the Menstrual Phase

-• Iron – to compensate for blood loss
+• Iron – to replace blood loss

-• Omega-3 fatty acids – reduce inflammation and pain
+• Omega-3 fats – to reduce inflammation

-• Zinc – tissue repair and immune balance
+• Zinc – for repair and immunity

-• Antioxidants – reduce oxidative stress
+• Antioxidants – to reduce stress in the body

 Foods That Support the Menstrual Phase